 I opened my phone and found my scanning app.
 I tried to align my camera with their mosaic.
 It wouldn’t scan.
 I tried a different app.
 I tried taking a picture of the code and then using the picture as the source for my QR code app.
 Nothing.
 I tried standing back and moving forward.
 After, quite literally, five minutes I gave up.

 When I asked one of the booth monitors if anyone could get their QR code tile mosaic to scan, she simply shrugged and said, “I don’t know.
 I can’t get it to work.”

 When they do work

-A year ago I attended a trade show with Brad Schwarzenbach.
-In the middle of the busy trade show aisle was a giant QR Code mounted on a sign that read, “Visit us at booth #147.”
+A year ago I attended a trade show and the middle of the busy trade show aisle was a giant QR Code mounted on a sign that read, “Visit us at booth #147.”
 Brad directed traffic around me as I took the time to scan the code.
 As I waited for the scanning app to launch a browser, which launched a web page, which painstakingly downloaded an image I almost screamed out loud.

 The QR code led me to a digital image of the EXACT sign I was standing in front of.
 The very sign I had just scanned.
 I don’t need a QR code to get a picture of your sign.
 My blood boils just recounting the story.

 QR Codes are a novelty.
 Not because they couldn’t be useful, but because marketers use them so terribly!
 Not one of the QR codes I’ve scanned has really been worth the effort.
 You need to ask yourself if you’re using QR Codes because you think you should or because they’re actually adding value to the consumer’s experience?

 If you’re going to implement QR Codes you need to ask yourself whether the content on the other side of the code is worth the effort to get it?
 You need to ask yourself why you’re using QR Codes?